arkency/posts/posts/2014-07-16-deliver-user-interface-faster-using-react-dot-js.md

     ])
 ```

 Ok, we are able to display list of books.
 Now it is high time to implement search.
+Let's modify our *BooksList* component.
 We need to add form input and handle its changes.

 ```
 #!coffeescript